 In Ireland, the Catholic Irish rejoiced as James, using his kingly powers, nullified the Test Act which meant that Catholics and non-Conformists could advance in both military and civil careers.
 James’ lord deputy in Ireland was Richard Talbot the Earl of Tyrconnell and predictably he started replacing Protestant officials with Catholics.

-By 1689 the vast majority of those sitting in the Irish parliament were of the Catholic faith.
+By 1689 the vast majority of those sitting in the Irish parliament was of the Catholic faith.
 This, naturally, caused the Irish Protestants to fear a re-enactment of the 1641 rebellion.
 This fear was particularly strong in Ulster where Protestants, mostly from the Scottish lowlands, but many also from England, had appropriated most of the land from the days of Cromwell and the Ulster Plantations.

 The family of King James